psx95/learning-go/object-orientation-polymorphism/generics.md

 So taking the example of Go `File` (concrete type) and `io.Reader` (interface type), we could write a generic function, within which a `File` type could work as an interface type - (`io.Reader`), but outside the function, the file object is retains its identity as a `File` type.

-Such a function is able to work on any `io.Reader` implementation, but does not cauase the concrete type to loose its concrete identity - at the end of the function a `File` object remains a `File` and a `TCPConn` object (*a type from Go standard library which also implements the `io.Reader` interface*) would remain a `TCPConn` object.
+Such a function is able to work on any `io.Reader` implementation, but does not causes the concrete type to loose its concrete identity - at the end of the function a `File` object remains a `File` and a `TCPConn` object (*a type from Go standard library which also implements the `io.Reader` interface*) would remain a `TCPConn` object.

-#### Creaating a generic function in Go -
+#### Creating a generic function in Go -

 ```go
 intArr := []int64{0, 1, 2}